Credit Image above: Powder Magazine

 Sonja Johansson leads a group Nordic walking class in New York City | Credit: Courtesy HYVÄ Nordic Walking

-Contact your nearest physical therapy clinic today to see if Nordic walking could be the right solution for you while you rehab from an injury!
+Contact your nearest physical therapy clinic today.
+Learn if Nordic walking could be the right solution for you while you rehab from an injury!
 Jackson Hole Nordic is happy to answer any additional questions about the sport.

-Even though you would rather spend your free days flying down the many runs and thrilling terrain at Jackson Hole Mountain Resort or Snow King, we assure you that taking the time to rehab your body properly and potentially incorporate some Nordic walking will reap better benefits long-term when you are ready to hit the slopes once again.
-We look forward to seeing you on the trails, whether downhill skiing, Nordic skiing, or Nordic walking this next snow season.
+Would rather spend your free days flying down many runs and thrilling terrain at Jackson Hole Mountain Resort or Snow King?
+We assure you that taking the time to rehab your body properly and potentially incorporate some Nordic walking will reap better benefits long-term when you are ready to hit the slopes once again.
+We look forward to seeing you on the trails, whether downhill skiing, Nordic skiing, or Nordic walking next season.
 Take care, skiers!

 “How To Live in a Ski Town While You’re Too Injured to Ski,” Powder Magazine by Kylie Mohr

-Spring is around the corner in the Tetons – Propose rehab will get you back on your feet in time for next winter
+Spring is around the corner in the Tetons.
+Rehab will get you back on your feet in time for next winter

 Explore JH Nordic